Paramount will become the new home to all UFC events in the US under 7-year deal with TKO Group

 Mark Shapiro, president and COO of TKO, added that the deal will mean “deeper engagement for UFC’s passionate fan base” and that its athletes "will love this new stage.”

-The seven-year deal has an average annual value of $1.1 billion, the companies said Monday.
+The seven-year deal between Paramount and TKO has an average annual value of $1.1 billion, the companies said Monday — marking a notable jump from the roughly $550 million that ESPN reportedly pays each year for UFC coverage today.
+But UFC's new home on Paramount will simplify offerings for fans — with all content set to be available on Paramount+ (which currently costs between $7.99 and $12.99 a month), rather than various pay-per-view fees.

-Paramount, now owned by Skydance, also said it intends to explore UFC rights outside the U.S. “as they become available in the future.”
+Paramount also said it intends to explore UFC rights outside the U.S. “as they become available in the future.”
+News of its deal with UFC arrives just days after Paramount was officially sold to Skydance after a tumultuous , over yearlong endeavor to change ownership of the legacy media giant.
+And Ellison, Paramount's new CEO and son of multibillionaire Oracle co-founder Larry Ellison, has long-stressed the company's need to lean into technology and expand direct-to-consumer streaming offerings.

-Shares of TKO — which, in addition to the UFC, also houses the WWE — rose 1.4% in premarket trading Monday.
+Shares of TKO — which, in addition to the UFC, also houses the WWE — jumped over 5.4% in Monday morning trading.